-Wacom Intuos3 A6 Wide
+Wacom Intuos3 A6 Wide full review

 It’s difficult to find fault with Wacom’s range of graphics tablets.
 Solid and reliable, intuitive and responsive, increasingly attractive to the eye, they seldom go wrong.
 The Intuos3 A6 Wide adds another widescreen option and, with the introduction of a white version, a product to match your iMac or MacBook.
 Wacom now offers something for every occasion.